aleksandragoryczka/mindsync/README.md

 - Admin panel - to be modified, new functionalities to be add:
   ![Alt text](screenshots/image-7.png)

-- Options for each presentation:
+- Options for each quiz:

-  - "Details" button navigates to page where Presenation's owner can show individual slides, modify them (change background color, title, possible answer options, type of slide, title, display time), add new slide to the presentation, delete indicated slide or whole presentation.
+  - "Details" button navigates to page where Presenation's owner can show individual slides, modify them (change background color, title, possible answer options, type of slide, title, display time), add new slide to the quiz, delete indicated slide or whole quiz.
     ![Alt text](screenshots/image-11.png)
     ![Alt text](screenshots/image-12.png)
     ![Alt text](screenshots/image-10.png)

-  - "Shows" button navigates to page where Presentation's owner can show details about previous shows of indicated presentation.
+  - "Shows" button navigates to page where Quiz's owner can show details about previous shows of indicated quiz.
 Actions buttons enable:

-    - Get preview of attendees answers screenshots, which are being captured live-time during inidcated show of the presentation.
+    - Get preview of attendees answers screenshots, which are being captured live-time during inidcated show of the quiz.
 User can Download all screenshots in zipped format - design to be updated
     - Download excel file with summary for fiven show.
 The excel file consists of three tabs: "Symmary", "Attendee Information", "Sldie Statistics".
 Simple content of "Slide Statistics" available below.
     - Delete show.
       ![Alt text](screenshots/image-13.png)